tartalia/UCI_HAR_Dataset_Tidy/README.md

 This document provide information about the project structure and dependencies, how to collect and clean the raw dataset, and how to check the tidy dataset.

+For information about the tidy dataset can be obtained into the [Code Book](http://github.com/tartalia/UCI_HAR_Dataset_Tidy/CodeBook.md).

 # Project Structure

 **./README.md**
-	This file
+	This file.

+**./CodeBook.md
+	The dataset code book.

 **./src/har_dataset.R**
 	The source that contain all the logic to collect and clean the raw dataset.
 In fact, this source can be thought as a library ou API to manipulate the UCI HAR dataset to get and clean the raw dataset, with the capabilities needed to produce the tidy dataset.

 **./run_analysis.R**
 	The source to run the collect, clean the raw dataset, and produce the tidy dataset.
-Use ./src/har_dataset.R
+Use ./src/har_dataset.R.

 **./out/uci_har_dataset_tidy.txt**
 	The tidy dataset generated in the analysis (although this file is not necessary into the source control, we put it for academic reasons only)